BigDru/heythatsmycheesedocs/docs/source/main_server.rst

 As mentioned above, to minimize weird screens on the friend side, the friend will wait for a :code:`SERVER_LOBBY_UPDATE` message from the server before loading the lobby screen.

 Let's start by looking at timeouts.
-The :code:`SERVER_GAME_INVITE_TIMEDOUT` message is sent out by the server to both the main client and the friend.
+The :code:`SERVER_GAME_INVITE_TIMEOUT` message is sent out by the server to both the main client and the friend.

  - If the main client cancels the invite and the timeout message arrives afterwards, the main client can simply ignore that message.
 Assuming the friend client hasn't accepted / declined the invite (covered next), the friend client can show an "invite expired" notification.
  - If the friend client accepts or declines the invite and then the timeout arrives, the server will not do anything.
 The friend client can once again simply post the "invite expired" notification.

 Now let's look at voiding invites.
+Recall that the main client expects a :code:`SERVER_GAME_INVITE_VOIDED` confirmation message before updating the UI.

  - If the main client receives a :code:`SERVER_LOBBY_UPDATE` message after it has sent the :code:`SERVER_CANCEL_GAME_INVITE` message, the server has already moved the friend into the lobby.
 Therefore, the main client will need to add the player to the lobby and display a "Invite cannot be cancelled" notification.
- - If the main client receives a :code:`SERVER_FORWARD_GAME_INVITE_DECLINED` message after it has sent the :code:`SERVER_CANCEL_GAME_INVITE` message, the server has already voided the invite.
-The main client can therefore remove the pending invite animation as if their cancellation went through.
+ - If the main client receives a :code:`SERVER_FORWARD_GAME_INVITE_DECLINED` message after it has sent the :code:`SERVER_CANCEL_GAME_INVITE` message, the server has already removed the invite from the active invite list.
+The main client can therefore remove the pending invite animation as if their cancellation went through (:code:`SERVER_GAME_INVITE_VOIDED`).
 Note: the timeout case is covered above.
  - If the friend client receives a :code:`SERVER_VOID_GAME_INVITE` message after they have sent the acceptance, they will receive a notification that the invite was voided and they will not join the lobby screen.
 At this time the server has already voided the invite.
-Note: normally the friend client will receive a :code:`SERVER_LOBBY_UPDATE` message before switching screens.
+Recall that the friend client normally receives a :code:`SERVER_LOBBY_UPDATE` message before switching screens.
  - If the friend client receives a :code:`SERVER_VOID_GAME_INVITE` message after they have declined the invite, the friend client does not need to do anything.
-At this time the server has already voided the invite.
+At this time the server has already removed the active invite.

 The final condition is when all three entities (main client, friend client, and server) all do something at the same time.
 The only thing that the server does without the action of a client is timeout the invite.
-Since this architecture is server-authoritative, we will hold true to this and consider the invite timedout.
+Since this architecture is server-authoritative, we will hold true to this and consider the invite as timed out.
 Each client will then post the appropriate notifications depending on the situation.

 Starting the Game
 ~~~~~~~~~~~~~~~~~